Jack Sheppard: Final capture

 Sheppard's final period of liberty lasted just two weeks.
 He disguised himself as a beggar and returned to the city.
 He broke into the Rawlins brothers' pawnbroker's shop in Drury Lane on the night of 29 October 1724, taking a black silk suit, a silver sword, rings, watches, a wig, and other items.
-He dressed himself as a dandy gentleman and used the proceeds to spend a day and the following evening on the tiles with two mistresses.
-He was arrested a final time in the early morning on 1 November, blind drunk, "in a handsome Suit of Black, with a Diamond Ring and a carnelian ring on his Finger, and a fine Light Tye Peruke".
+He dressed himself as a dandy gentleman and used the proceeds to spend a day and the ensuing evening on the tiles with two mistresses.
+He was arrested a final time in the early morning on 1 November, drunk, "in a handsome Suit of Black, with a Diamond Ring and a carnelian ring on his Finger, and a fine Light Tye Peruke".

 This time, Sheppard was placed in the Middle Stone Room, in the centre of Newgate next to the "Castle", where he could be observed at all times.
 He was also loaded with 300 pounds of iron weights.
 He was so celebrated that the gaolers charged high society visitors four shillings to see him, and the King's painter James Thornhill painted his portrait.
 Several prominent people sent a petition to King George I, begging for his sentence of death to be commuted to transportation.
 "The Concourse of People of tolerable Fashion to see him was exceeding Great, he was always Chearful and Pleasant to a Degree, as turning almost everything as was said onto a Jest and Banter."
 To a Reverend Wagstaffe who visited him, he said, according to Defoe, "One file's worth all the Bibles in the World".

 Sheppard came before Mr Justice Powis in the Court of King's Bench at Westminster Hall on 10 November.
 He was offered the chance to have his sentence reduced by informing on his associates, but he scorned the offer, and the death sentence was confirmed.
 The next day, Blueskin was hanged, and Sheppard was moved to the condemned cell.